Tailored for working professionals, these graduate programs highlight unique and in-demand areas within the pharmaceutical industry.

 Online Graduate Programs

 Master’s Degree and Graduate Certificate Options

-Offering six graduate and certificate specializations and more than 750 graduates, UF’s award winning Online Forensic Science Master’s Program is the world’s largest and most prestigious forensic science program.
-This master’s program earned the Award of Excellence in Distance Education from the American Distance Education Consortium in 2006.
-Program Director Ian Tebbett, Ph.D., received the 2010 Outstanding Leadership Award from the U.S. Distance Learning Association.
+The forensic science graduate program is the largest and most prestigious forensic science program globally.
+It has earned the Award of Excellence in Distance Education from the American Distance Education Consortium and the Outstanding Leadership Award from the U.S. Distance Learning Association.